VisTR: Visualizations as Representations for Time-series Table Reasoning: Related Work

-To this end, we choose to construct a novel vision-language model with an innovative visualization alignment strategy.
-Most existing multi-modal data alignment methods rely on contrastive language-image pre-training (CLIP)\cite{CLIP_2021}, which has demonstrated its adaptability and proficiency across various tasks\cite{clip_label_2022,clip_enhance_2023, clipdetect_2022}, highlighting the effectiveness of joint embedding spaces.
+Most existing multimodal data alignment methods rely on contrastive language-image pre-training (CLIP)~\cite{CLIP_2021}, which has demonstrated its adaptability and proficiency across various tasks\cite{clip_label_2022,clip_enhance_2023, clipdetect_2022}.
 However, training an effective CLIP-based alignment model for visualizations is non-trivial.
 First, this task involves aligning more than two modalities, including text, hand-drawn sketches, and various types of charts, whereas the original CLIP model was designed to support text-image alignment.
 To encompass more modalities, we adopt joint embedding strategies that leverage charts as naturally aligned supervision and emergent alignments to unify other modalities\cite{imagebind_2023}.
-This approach allows us to prepare paired data only for chart-text and chart-sketch, rather than other pairings such as sketch-text.
 Second, the effectiveness of CLIP is largely attributed to its extensive training on vast (natural) image-text datasets, whereas there is a lack of suitable training datasets for the task in this work.
-Efforts have been made to construct datasets for promoting deep learning models for chart-text (\eg,\cite{chart-text,masry2022chartqa}), chart-chart (\eg,\cite{scatternet_2018, peax_2020, visatlas_2022}), chart-sketch (\eg,\cite{qetch_2018,zenvisage_2017,linenet_2023}) similarity measurement.
-However, these different modalities are not inherently unified in one model, and many of these datasets are not specifically designed for identifying data change patterns.
-To address this gap, we utilize data augmentation and user labeling strategies to supplement existing datasets in training the multi-modal visualization alignment model.
+Efforts have been made to construct datasets for chart-text (\eg,\cite{chart-text,masry2022chartqa}), chart-chart (\eg,\cite{scatternet_2018, peax_2020, visatlas_2022}), chart-sketch (\eg,\cite{qetch_2018,zenvisage_2017,linenet_2023}) similarity measurement.
+However, these different modalities are not inherently unified in one model, and many of these datasets are not specifically designed for recognizing data change patterns.
+To address this gap, we utilize data augmentation and user labeling strategies to supplement existing datasets in training the multimodal visualization alignment model.